 There are two ways to make them even better.

-For starters, try practicing real-life art.
+For starters, try practising real-life art.
 Draw still life.
 Photograph beautiful and relaxing scenes.
 And write about pleasant experiences.
 This turns art into a mindfulness exercise.

 For starters, looking after plants is similar to looking after pets.
 It’s a responsibility.
 Something to care for.

 I can remember the first time I was gardening.
-I was a week seven-year-old in primary school.
-All the kids were given a square foot of earth to plant what we like.
+I was a seven-year-old in primary school.
+We kids were given a square foot of earth to plant what we like.
 I planted lavender because it reminded me of my grandma.
 And the whole time I had a big grin on my pudgy little face.
-Even for kids, gardening is a happy hobby.
+Even for kids, gardening is a great hobby for happiness.

 Gardening gives us a great perspective.
 Looking at all those beautiful trees and flowers reminds us that we are just one tiny little flower petal in this giant garden of a universe.